RedSeal-co/ts-java/README.md

 #### tinkerpop

 [Tinkerpop3](http://www.tinkerpop.com/) is an An Open Source Graph Computing Framework and is the primary use case that motivated us to create ts-java.
-If you are also a Tinkerpop user, check out [ts-tinkerop](https://github.com/RedSeal-co/ts-tinkerpop), a small library with utilties built on top of the Tinkerpop interfaces exposed by the `java.d.ts` declaration file.
+If you are also a Tinkerpop user, check out [ts-tinkerpop](https://github.com/RedSeal-co/ts-tinkerpop), a small library with utilities built on top of the Tinkerpop interfaces exposed by the `java.d.ts` declaration file.

 [java]: http://en.wikipedia.org/wiki/Java_(programming_language)